2019: The year of digital transformation for APAC’s data centres

 Anything that requires or can leverage a distributed ledger can benefit from Blockchain.
 Due to its benefits, blockchain will be increasingly adopted in 2019, which will impact data centers housing the distributed ledgers.

 AI has been slow to develop because it has historically required massive computers to support it.
 However, this is now changing.
 The cost of computing has greatly decreased – AI algorithms have improved; edge computing has enabled AI to be deployed in new ways.

 AI is already starting to bear fruits for the community at-large.
 In Thailand for example, some of Bangkok’s hospitals are already deploying AI systems to help physicians find information from the huge volume of cancer research papers.

 Developing the models to run AI is done on the large central cloud resources.
 This model is then downloaded to the edge layer where the execution of AI provides benefits in local time sensitive environments.
 The edge AI analyzes and controls the local process (for e.g.) and then feeds back information to the cloud helping to improve the higher layer model.

 To prepare for a continued AI push in 2019, corporations will adopt high-speed, low-latency networks coupled with high-end performance edge compute.
 Layering AI between local and centralized resources will combine the power of central cloud with the agility and performance of edge-based AI.

 It’s about the infrastructure

-The technologies discussed have been around but are in the process of maturing and showing benefits that will bring about more adoption in 2019, forcing a digital transformation in the data centres.
-To prepare for this, data centre managers will implement advanced network infrastructures to make their networks faster, more ubiquitous, more reliable and more secure.
+The technologies discussed have been around but are in the process of maturing and showing benefits that will bring about more adoption in 2019, forcing a digital transformation in the data centers.
+To prepare for this, data center managers will implement advanced network infrastructures to make their networks faster, more ubiquitous, more reliable and more secure.
 By migrating to higher-speed networks, expanding the reach of fiber and wireless links, and adopting edge computing strategies, businesses can lay a firm foundation for the digital transformation.